-- □ Local government public information officers can prepare and distribute press releases for broadcast by local media outlets. - Emergency managers can initiate the Emergency Alert System, which interrupts local radio and television broadcasts with important information. - Public safety officials can directly broadcast messages over government cable channels (channels 13, 15 and 17) from the Regional Emergency Operations Center. - □ First responders and credentialed volunteers can go door-to-door to alert citizens. - □ The City Watch Notification System can be used to automatically call affected residents.
+- □ Local government public information officers can prepare and distribute press releases for broadcast by local media outlets. - ☐ Emergency managers can initiate the Emergency Alert System, which interrupts local radio and television broadcasts with important information. - ☐ Public safety officials can directly broadcast messages over government cable channels. - ☐ First responders and credentialed volunteers can go door-to-door to alert citizens. - ☐ If applicable, the local emergency notification system can be used to automatically call affected residents.